 How to grow nerines

 Nerines grow from bulbs.
-Plant them in autumn in poor, free-draining soil in full sun, ideally with the added protection of a south-or west-facing wall.
+Plant them in spring in poor, free-draining soil in full sun, ideally with the added protection of a south-or west-facing wall.
 Cut back after flowering and tidy up foliage as plants start to die down for winter.
 Tender types will need bringing indoors in autumn, but Nerine bowdenii is hardy in southerly regions.
 Cover with a thick layer of mulch, instead.

 More on growing nerines: